Quand

 On

-the Champs Elysees we saw "West Side Story" in
+the Champs Elysées we saw "West Side Story"

-the original version but had to wait for years to see "Porgy
+in the original version but we had to wait for years to see "Porgy

-was never shown as far as I know.
-The movie theater (which had
+before.
+'Porgy and Bess' was never shown as far as I can remember.

-bought the rights for showing Sam Spiegel's movie) continued showing
+The movie theater that had bought the rights for playing Sam Spiegel's

-West Side Story with great success.
-There was no hall for Sidney
+movie continued showing West Side Story with great success.
+There

 already started a law suit to forbid the screening of the movie.